dbohdan/initool/README.md

 Install [MLton](http://mlton.org/) (package `mlton` on Debian, Ubuntu, Fedora, CentOS and FreeBSD).

-Clone the repository and run `make` and `sudo make install` in it.
-Run `sudo make uninstall` to remove.
+Clone the repository and run `make` and `sudo make install` in it. initool will be installed in `/usr/local/bin`.
+Run `sudo make uninstall` to remove it.

 ### Windows